-The students are first and foremost taught the Norwegian language, but the cultural subjects of history and social science are also represented in the teaching.
-The teaching is divided into four different sessions every day, and every session lasts for about 50 minutes.
-They also have a culture class where they they learn about cultural topics or do practical exercises like baking or making Christmas ornaments.
+The students are primarily taught the norwegian language, but culture, history and social science are also vital parts of the curriculum.
+The teaching is divided into four daily sessions, each session lasting for about 50 minutes.
+The students also have a class where they focus on culture or do practical tasks like baking or making Christmas ornaments.

 - Norwegian geography

 We choose one topic that we study in depth.
 The theme for 2018 is Norwegian popular culture.
-The theme creates a frame for the teaching and is implemented in different ways.
-With this theme, the student can indulge in a variety of topics like music, literature, film, sports and art.
-They may also discuss difference in popular culture between the countries.
+The main theme provides a context both for the language classes and the various activities, and is studied through music, litterature, film, sports and art.
+The students also discuss differences in popular culture between the countries.

-The teaching at Norgesskolen is based on the curriculum for mother tongue teaching for language minorities.
-It is an age independent and level based learning plan.
+The curriculum at Norgesskolen is based on the norwegian curriculum for linguistic minorities.
+It is an age independent and level based learning platform.
 Level 2 is higher than level 1.
-The students at Norgesskolen are between 9 and 18 years old, and have very varied knowledge of Norwegian.
-This is why we also divide the students into classes depending on age and Norwegian language proficiency.
-We divide the students in the following ages: 9-11, 12-14 and 15-18.
-The division in ages may however vary from year to year depending on the group of students.
-Please read part of the curriculum here.
+The students at Norgesskolen are between 9 and 18 years old, and have very different Norwegian language skills.
+Students are divided into groups depending on age and Norwegian language proficiency.
+The age groups are the following: 9-11, 12-14 and 15-18.
+The division may vary depending on the group of students.
+Please find a summary of the curriculum here.